 Fiscal Measures for a Green Economy

-Indonesia has also integrated the use of fiscal instruments in its climate change activities as outlined in the Medium Term Plan (MTP) (2009-2014) and the National Action Plan for GHG Emission Reduction.
-Trust Funds have been set up, including the Indonesia Climate Change Trust Fund and the Indonesia Green Investment Fund, have which receive funding from grants and donors that are then allocated to green projects and climate initiatives.
+Indonesia has also integrated the use of fiscal and financial instruments in its climate change activities as outlined in the medium term plans and the National Action Plan for GHG Emission Reduction.
+For instance, trust funds have been set up, including the Indonesia Climate Change Trust Fund and the Indonesia Green Investment Fund, which receive funding from grants and donors that are allocated to green projects and climate initiatives.
 The aim is to provide loans and grants to green initiatives that simultaneously promote economic growth (ICCTF, 2018).
 As mentioned above, the Ministry of Finance has also considered a carbon tax since 2009 but so far, no action has been taken yet.

 Fossil Fuel Subsidy Reform